Interior of a hipster room, displaying modern decor and design elements.

 How Do Jumbo Loans Work?

-Jumbo loan down payments required will vary depending on loan amount and credit score.
+Requirements for jumbo loans can be very different depending on the lender.
+These loans are often harder to qualify for than other mortgage options.
+Required jumbo loan down payments will vary depending on the loan amount and your credit score.
 You may need 10.01% down to qualify.

-Lenders will carefully look at your finances and cash reserves before they give you a loan.
-Your lender may require you to have 12 months or more of mortgage payments in your bank account before you can get a loan.
-You'll also need a higher credit score compared to other loan types.
+Mortgage lenders will carefully look at your finances and cash reserves before they give you a loan.
+You may need 12 months or more of mortgage payments in your bank account.
+You also need a higher credit score compared to other loan types.

 Who Should Choose A Jumbo Loan?